Akasho09/DriftPro/README.md

 ---

 ## 🚀 Features
 - 💳 **Secure Transactions** – ACID-compliant handling of financial data with PostgreSQL + Prisma ORM.
+- 🔐 **OAuth Authentication** – Users can securely log in via Google or GitHub using NextAuth.js.
+- 💸 **Wallet System** –
+    - Add Money: Funds are credited after verification from a simulated/hard-coded bank webhook.
+    - Send Money: Users can pseudo-transfer money to other registered users within the system.
+- ⚡ **GitHub CI/CD** – Automatically builds, tests, and deploys the app on push or pull request:
+    - Runs linting, tests, and build checks.
+    - Deploys the Dockerized monorepo to your hosting environment (AWS).
+    - Ensures that only passing commits are deployed, keeping production safe.
 - ⚡ **Seamless Experience** – Built with Next.js for both frontend and backend logic.
 - 🛠 **Auxiliary Backend** – Express.js microservice for specialized operations.
 - 🏗 **Monorepo Architecture** – Turborepo for modular development and scalability.
 - 🎨 **Intuitive UI** – Tailwind CSS for a clean and responsive interface.
 - 🐳 **Dockerized** – Consistent deployment across environments.
 - 📜 **Transaction Pipelines** – Authentication, validation, and logging workflows integrated.

 ---

 ## 🏗 Tech Stack